Braves lifer Snitker receives reward for 44-year investment - WHIZ News

 “Brian Snitker is an amazing human being,” star slugger Freddie Freeman said.
 “And it’s absolutely amazing that we get to call him a world champion now for everything he’s done for this organization.”

-Snitker, a former Braves minor leaguer catcher and first baseman, was given his opportunity to start a new career as a coach by Hall of Famer Hank Aaron, the team’s farm director.
-Aaron died at the age of 86 on Jan.
+Snitker, a former Braves minor league catcher and first baseman, was given his opportunity to start a new career as a coach by Hall of Famer Hank Aaron, the team’s farm director.
+Aaron died at age 86 on Jan.
 22, and Snitker became emotional during the World Series when he spoke of talking with Aaron’s widow, Billye.

 Snitker’s patience in his long path to becoming Atlanta’s manager was tested in 2013.
-After serving as Atlanta’s third base coach from 2007 to 2013, he was sent back to the minors as Triple-A Gwinnett’s manager.
+After serving as Atlanta’s third base coach from 2007-13, he was sent back to the minors as Triple-A Gwinnett’s manager.
 He had already served 15 seasons as the manager of almost every Braves minor league team, so he was being asked to retrace his steps.

 It didn’t seem like a path that would lead him to a big league manager role.
 When Atlanta fired manager Fredi González during the 2016 season, Snitker wasn’t expecting a call.